Bibek-Repository/repo-4/pandas_python/readme.md

 Duplicates:
 The duplicated() method returns a boolean value for each row.
 The duplicated() method will help to discover duplicates.
 To remove the duplicates, the drop_duplicates() method is used. inplace = true parameter will make sure that method does NOT return a new DataFrame, but it will remove all duplicates from the original DataFrame.

+Data Correlations:
+corr() method calculates the relationship between each column in data set. correlations ranges from -1 to 1. -1 and 1 are good correlation while if it is close to 0 it means that it has bad correlation. -1 correlation means that the increment in one will give decrement in other while 1 correlation means that the increment in one will give increment in other too.